dimikara/Arcade-Game/README.md

 - Timer
 - Levels of difficulty
 - More & better sounds
-- Add instructions in the game via a modal/button or directly in html
+- Add instructions in the game via a modal/button
 ___

 **CREDITS**